 I emptied my pockets into my hands.
 She took quarters, dimes and nickels, leaving me with pocket lint, four pennies and a pink gum eraser I’d carried home from the library.
 She kissed me lightly on the lips, touched my cheek with the back of her change-clutching hand and said, “be back soon.”

 Deep in that night’s February darkness, after I’d put all the softball equipment away, swept up the pieces of plate and had a Coors or four…deep in that night, after Sandy had made silent, dusty love with me…deep in that night, I woke to her gentle, cat-like sobs.
 I lay in the darkness, fully awake, wondering what the sounds were until I realized Sandy was crying softly in her sleep.
 I wrapped my arms around her, ladling her in the curves of my body, dropping away to the blackness of sleep within the Darkness of February.
 And in that funny way sleep has of robbing us of memories, I thought nothing about it until Jerry’s letter came.

-The day after the raid on my change, I was in the 7-11 for a Big Hot with chili and a Clearly Canadian for lunch.
+Two days after the raid on my change, I was in the 7-11 for a Big Hot with chili and a Clearly Canadian for lunch.
 I was considering a Butterfinger to round out the meal when Joe Bob Kent asked me if everything was okay up at our place.

 “Your phone been out or anything, Reed?”
 Joe Bob said.
 “Any troubles?
 Everything all right?”